-Ask any ballroom dance instructor if they’ve ever heard that before.
-You’ll get a good laugh, ’cause we hear it every day!
-Let’s start with a clarification.
-What most new dancers, who are sure that they or their loved one have ‘no rhythm’, really mean is they don’t know how to find the beat.
+If you were to ask any ballroom dance instructor if they’ve ever heard that before, you’d get a good laugh.
+That’s because we hear it every day!
+Let’s clear something up.
+In fact, many people believe that they, or their loved one, have no rhythm.
+What they really mean is they don’t know how to find the beat.

 To begin with, the beat is the pulse of the music.
-It has nothing to do with the tempo (the speed of the music) or the rhythm (how the music is accented).
+The beat has nothing to do with the tempo (the speed of the music) or the rhythm (how the music is accented).

-To be sure, there are some people who have no problem identifying the beat.
+To be sure, some people have no problem identifying the beat.
 But guess what?
 Even they had to be taught what to listen for.

-The best dance educators know that, regardless of how many steps or patterns you know, it’ll never feel right if you’re not dancing on time with the music.
+The best dance educators know that regardless of how many steps you know, you’ll be considered rhythmically challenged if you can’t find the beat.

-Expressing how the music makes you feel is lovely, but not so much if you struggle to find the beat.
+Expressing the music feels great.
+But, it won’t feel good or natural if you struggle to find the beat.
 Look for the instructor who will work with you on developing your focus.
 He or she will give you the tools you need to become comfortable with the music.

 Embrace the teacher who has the knowledge and courage to keep at it.
 Working until he or she utters the exact words and actions that will send you to beat heaven.
 And moving with a partner in time with the music is just that – heavenly.